-In Finland there is the system of competence based qualifications, which was built in 1994 for adults competences assessment.
-This system, which enabled adults to show their competences whether the competences are obtained by participating in different kinds of courses or whether they are obtained through work experience, has been built.
+In Finland there is the system of competence based qualifications, which was built in 1994 for adults competencies assessment.
+This system enabled adults to show their competences whether the competences are obtained by participating in different kinds of courses or whether they are obtained through work experience has been built.

-In Poland in practice there is no possibility to take the exam for candidates who have gained qualifications by attending out-of-school forms of training or though work experience.
+In Poland practice there is no possibility to take the exam for candidates who have gained qualifications attending out-school forms of training or though work experience.